Learning about the Job

 - School Librarians: Sample Job Description.
 American Association of Librarians.

-- American Association of School Libraries.
+American Association of School Libraries.
 (2009).
-Empowering Learners: Guidelines for School Library Media Programs.
+Empowering Learners: Guidelines for School Library Programs.
 Chicago: American Library Association.

-- Toor, Ruth and Weisburg, Hilda K. (2007).
-New on the Job: A school library media specialist's guide to success.
+Toor, Ruth and Weisburg, Hilda K. (2015).
+New on the Job: A school librarian's guide to success.
 Chicago: American Library Association.